Updated: Jul 15

 Let's start by describing the most dangerous chemical on the planet, which is regularly used on our yards.
 The human toll from this chemical is devastating.

-How it harms us: It will coat a portion of our lungs in low concentrations, causing COPD-like symptoms such as reduced lung capacity and wheezing. (like emphysema) It will cause choking, complete airway blockage, and death at higher concentrations.
+How it harms us: It will coat some of our lungs in low concentrations, causing COPD-like symptoms such as reduced lung capacity and wheezing. (like emphysema) It will cause choking, complete airway blockage, and death at higher concentrations.

 Death statistics: According to the World Health Organization (WHO), this chemical caused 236,000 deaths worldwide in 2019.
 This chemical is the 3rd leading cause of unintentional death in the world.

-This chemical is composed of 2 atoms of hydrogen and 1 atom of oxygen in its stable state.
-You may ask, what is the street name of this highly dangerous chemical?
+In its stable state, this chemical is composed of 2 atoms of hydrogen and 1 atom of oxygen.
+You may ask -- what is the street name of this highly dangerous chemical?
 It is commonly known as WATER.

-Here is my point: chemicals are tools we use to meet certain needs and desires. (what economists call "utility") Chemicals may have high or low utility, and utility is user-defined.
+Here is my point: Chemicals are tools we use to meet certain individual preferences - like our lawn needs and desires.
+"Utility" is what economists call the aggregation of our preferences.
+Chemicals may have high or low utility, and utility is user-defined.
 Just because I find something useful, does not mean you will, and vice versa.
 Despite its danger, water has high utility for yard management and life in general.
-For many, other yard chemicals also have a high utility, especially for controlling weeds.
+For many, other less familiar yard chemicals also may have high utility, especially for controlling weeds.

 In general, chemicals often get an undeserved bad rap.
 This is for a few reasons: